smbrmoyo/GitHubInsights/README.md

 - A Tab for *Search*
 - A Tab for *Profile*

-Additional Screens will be added to support Authentication and more detailled Views.
+Additional Screens will be added to support Authentication and more detailed Views.

+The authentication of the user will consist in typing his username in a TextField.

+After that the username will be stored locally for later launches.

+The user will have the option to sign out, essentially resetting the stored value.